CtrlK

 Progressive Disclosure

-Good use of sub-skill references at one level deep, but the main file provides no quick-start content or overview of what each sub-skill covers - it's just a bare index without context.
+Good use of sub-skills for organization, but the main file provides no quick-start content or overview of what each sub-skill covers - it's just bare links without context or signaling.

 2 / 3